 Another man came up, on a motorbike with a walkie-talkie- a community volunteer for the social forestry NGO they had already talked about.

 “What’s going on ?” he asked.

 They told him “these two want to know about our village and our forest.”
 Conversation eddied around by itself, settling on whether a collective protest about their forest was really possible.

 We checked the time.
-One o’clock.
-We had arranged to be picked up at one.
+One o’clock, the time we were to be picked up.
 Our whole evaluation morning had evaporated in one unplanned conversation that had flowed and separated and rejoined like a braided river.
 Contributors joined, others left.
 We’d touched on schools and roads and hunting and forests and women working in factories and collective action and fishing and government and more.
 No specific conclusions.
 Lots of ideas.
-Like a tropical river heavy with silt the conversation was laden with feeling, hope and powerlessness and pride and disempowerment, and shame, and an uneasy perception of new world happening to them was all somehow mixed into the flow.
-A rich picture of the kind of dynamic in which our NGOs rural Cambodian villages are placed had emerged over four slow hours.
+Like a tropical river heavy with silt the conversation was laden with feeling- hope, powerlessness, pride, disempowerment, shame, and an uneasy perception of new world happening to them all somehow mixed into its flow.
+Over four slow hours a rich picture had emerged of the dynamic in which our NGOs rural Cambodian villages are.

 It was a really worthwhile evaluation.
 Deep, slow and gentle.
 As participatory and re-energising as a good massage.